-As a parent, all you ever want to do is make sure that you understand how your children feel, and give your best to take care of their feelings.
-But sometimes, this can do more harm than good.
-If you constantly put their feelings first and obsess about how they feel, your children will manipulate you.
+As a parent, all you ever want to do is make sure that you understand how your children feel, and take care of them.
+However, if you constantly obsess over them, that is when your children manipulate you.
+So, can children manipulate you, and what to do when your child manipulates you?

 Being overly concerned with your child’s feelings is indirectly letting your child manipulate you.